globus/globus-automate-client/docs/source/using_the_cli.rst

 The most important information for our next step is the ``input_schema`` element as it provides a description of the input we need to form for running an Action on this ``Action Provider``.
 The ``input_schema`` element is in `JSON Schema
 <https://https://json-schema.org/>`_ format.
-This schema defines there properties:
+This schema defines three properties:
 ``echo_string``, ``sleep_time``, and ``required_dependent_scope``.
 We will use
 this information in the next section on running an Action.